grahamcarman/docs/astro/env-vars-astro.md

 :::caution

 Environment variables set in your `Dockerfile` are stored in plain text.
-For this reason, Astronomer recommends storing sensitive environment variables using the Cloud UI or a third party secrets backend.
+For this reason, Astronomer recommends storing sensitive environment variables using the Cloud UI or a third-party secrets backend.
 For more information, see [Configure a secrets backend](secrets-backend.md).

 :::